Skip to Content

 In 4L mode, the vehicle’s drivetrain engages low-range gears, which reduces the power to the wheels.
 While driving in low-range mode, drivers should be cautious and avoid exceeding 60 km/h to avoid damaging the drive components.
 In case you accidentally engage 4L, you should take the vehicle to a mechanic’s shop.

-READ ALSO: Why is My Truck Whistling?
+READ ALSO: How Much is a Truck Worth?

 When switching between 4H and 4L modes, you must also select the proper gearing for your driving style.
 4H is best for snow-covered roads, while 4L is ideal for rocks, mud, water, and sand.
 If you’re not sure how to select these modes, you can select “auto” mode to drive on a hybrid of 2WD and 4WD.